 - Has a medium to fast sink rate

 The Fin-Eke worm is a great option for someone that wants the Senko feel, without the high price.
-It offers the same great soft plastic squish, with a very similar wiggle and shake as it sinks through the water.
+It offers the same great soft plastic squish, with a very similar wiggle and shakes as it sinks through the water.

 The biggest draw to this worm is that it is extremely affordable and great for beginners just learning about stick worm fishing.